hqyone/tRNAExplorer/help/tRNAExplorer_manual.md

 * There are two ways to config the pipeline: using command options or a config file.
 * When you use both way together, the options in config files will overwrite command options
 ### 2.1 Command options
-* User can use command options to launch pipeline in
+* User can use command options to launch pipeline

 | Option  | Description  |
 | :------------ |:--------------------------------|